Ghosts Haunt Halloweens of Yesteryear

 Bring on Halloween, a season when masks aren’t so controversial (usually).

-A spooky trip through newspaper archives dug up photographs to delight and, in some cases, haunt (Be relieved, Bill Jones, we’re not republishing that 1986 trick-or-treating pic.
-What were you thinking?)
+A spooky trip through newspaper archives dug up photographs to delight and, in some cases, haunt.
+Why did previous editors follow a plastic jack-o-lantern through the recycling process from curb pickup to crushed?

 Our earliest coverage included a warning about the potential for flammable costumes to explode but, thankfully, no stories of such tragedies happening.